-Andrew Hughes, the Australian appointed to run Fiji's police force in the wake of the 2000 coup, has died after a battle with bowel cancer.
+Andrew Hughes, the Australian appointed to run Fiji's police force in the wake of the 2000 coup, has died aged 62.